24 Feb How Prevent Frozen Pipes In the Winter

 Keep Tabs On Outdoor Fixtures

-The valves that stop water from flowing often fill with sediment, don’t seat right, and then allow water to pass through unintentionally.
+The valves that stop water from flowing often fill with sediment, don’t sit right, and then allow water to pass through unintentionally.
 Otherwise, previous frosts might have already affected your outdoor plumbing and unseated the components inside of a hose bib, thereby causing it to leak.

 Whatever the case, inspect any plumbing fixtures you may have outdoors and consider replacing valves or insulating the most vulnerable fixtures.